 The leading medication used today is clomiphene citrate, which goes by the trade names Serophene or Clomid.

-When considering or taking clomiphene (Serophene or Clomid), there are four important things to keep in mind:
+When considering or taking Clomiphene (Serophene or Clomid), there are important factors to keep in mind:

-Clomiphene is a drug that “fools” the brain into thinking that estrogen levels are low.
+Clomiphene “fools” the brain into thinking that estrogen levels are low.
 As a result, the brain releases more FSH than it normally would to stimulate the ovaries to develop a follicle.
 If clomiphene doesn’t work, the next level of therapy involves injectable fertility drugs which actually contain FSH.
-If the brain won’t make FSH in adequate supplies, we simply inject FSH into the system and carefully monitor the body’s reaction with ultrasound and estrogen blood tests.
+If the brain won’t make FSH in adequate supplies, we simply inject FSH into the system and carefully monitor the body’s reaction with ultrasounds and estrogen blood tests.

-Injectable fertility drugs have been in use for over 40 years.
-They help a woman mature her own eggs with the purpose of having a pregnancy and deliver a child.
-Most studies to date suggest that children conceived through the use of fertility drugs apparently have no greater risk of birth defects than in the general population.
+Injectable fertility drugs have been in use for over 40 years and help a woman mature her own eggs.
+Most studies to date suggest that children conceived through the use of fertility drugs have no greater risk of birth defects than in the general population.

 This therapy involves daily injections for about 10 days.
-After several days of injections, we begin to monitor the body’s response to the drugs with ultrasound and estrogen blood tests.
-The ultrasound helps us see how many follicles are developing and how big (mature) they are getting.
+After several days of injections, we begin to monitor the body’s response to the drugs with ultrasounds and estrogen blood tests.
+The ultrasounds help us see how many follicles are developing and how big (mature) they are getting.
 The estrogen tests give us an indication of the rate of response to the drugs.
-The monitoring helps us adjust the dose of medicine(s) to help your stimulation cycle be most effective while minimizing the side effects and risk for multiple births.
+Overall, the monitoring helps us adjust the dose of medicine(s) to help achieve the most effective stimulation cycle, while minimizing the side effects and risk for multiple births.

 Multiple births occur about 20% to 25% of the time.
 To obtain more information about results for IVF, see www.sart.org.
-The vast majority of multiple births are of twins.
-Higher order multiple births (defined as more than twins) can be significantly minimized when you are properly monitored by an experienced team of experts.
+The vast majority of multiple births result in twins.
+Higher-order, multiple births (defined as more than twins) can be significantly minimized when you are properly monitored by an experienced team of experts.